by Maisie Smith on April 2, 2018

-I was addicted to the pings, buzzes, and red dots that come from effectively broadcasting an edited life (and brand) to others.
+I was addicted to the pings, buzzes, and red dots that come from broadcasting an edited life–and brand–to others.
 Moments of genuine connection were non-existent and it felt like something huge was missing from my life.

-I asked myself, “What would it look like, what would it feel like, to not be in a state of chronic distraction all the time?”
-The answer was immediate…
+I asked myself, “What would it feel like to not be in a state of chronic distraction all the time?”
+The answer was immediate:

-And so I let go of social media, both personally and professionally, as a year-long experiment in creating vs. consuming.
+And so I let go of social media, both personally and professionally, as an experiment in creating vs. consuming.